yakushimaDAO/docs/content/en/howtoget.md

 ## There will be 3 primary ways to acquire $YAKU within the Yakuverse

-* Holding your collections: On launch day, daily airdrops of $YAKU will begin.
-For every day you have your holdings delisted, you will receive:
+* Staking your collections: you will receive:

     - 2 $YAKU per day for every motorcycle
     - 4 $YAKU per day for every avatar